HuanXin-Chen/HuanXin-Chen.github.io/README.md

 A personal static webpage developed using the astro framework.<br />
 The website is developed based on [situ-note](https://github.com/situ2001/situ-note) and packaged using npm.<br />
 Combining personal circumstances to simplify the deployment and push process.<br />
-The image hosting is stored in Yuque, and the cross-domain restrictionThe image hosting is stored in Yuque, and the cross-domain restriction is solved to request image resources.<br />
+The image hosting is stored in Yuque and the cross-domain restriction is solved to request image resources.<br />
 # 🤖Astro Starter Kit
 ```go
 npm create astro@latest -- --template basics